Topological insulators and geometry of vector bundles: Topology of vector bundles

 where $\gamma_i$ parameterizes $\partial D_i$.

 Consider one of the integrals from the sum.
-Let $\vec 1'$ be a smooth section over the disc $D_i$.
-The singular section can be expressed as $\vec 1 = e^{i\beta(\gamma_i)}\vec 1'$ along $\partial D_i$.
-Using the transformation rule of connection coefficient (\ref{Eq:ConnBasis}), one finds:
+Let $\vec 1'$ be a smooth section defined over the disc $D_i$.
+Then the singular section can be expressed as $\vec 1 = e^{i\beta(\gamma_i)}\vec 1'$ along $\partial D_i$.
+Using the transformation law of connection coefficients (\ref{Eq:ConnBasis}), one finds:

-Finally, we take the limit $D_i\rightarrow p_i$.
-Then integrals of curvature over discs vanish $\int_D f \to 0$, while the region $\Sigma$ approaches the whole surface $\Surf$.
+Finally, we take the limit $D_i\rightarrow p_i$, in which disks shrink to the points.
+Then the integrals of the curvature over the discs vanish $\int_D f \to 0$, while the region $\Sigma$ approaches the whole surface $\Surf$.
 Thus the limit of Eq.~(\ref{Eq:StokesDiscs}) is

-This is a remarkable result.
-Left-hand side is the integral of a local geometric quantity that does not depend on the choice of a basis section $\vec 1$, while on the right we have a sum of integers.
-It follows that \begin{enumerate} \item For any section of $M$ with point-like singularities, the sum of their indices is the same. \item The integral of curvature over $\Surf$ is an integer multiple of $2\pi$. \end{enumerate} Moreover, consider a smooth deformation of the bundle $M$.
-Locally the values of curvature will change, and the integral will vary smoothly.
-But any smooth integer-valued function is constant.
-It follows that the integer is a topological invariant of a complex line bundle.
-It is called the \defn{Chern number} of the bundle, and is denoted $c(M)$.

-Another important consequence of Eq.~\eqref{Eq:ChernStokes} is that the integral of curvature on the left does not depend on the choice of connection.
-Recall that connection is an external structure on a vector bundle.
-It is not unique, and different connections may have different curvatures.
-In contrast, the sum of indices on the right is an intrinsic property of the vector bundle.
-Thus, the integral of the curvature of a connection has the same value for any connection on $M$.